Responsible Travel Policy

 - We would also encourage travellers to tell the hotel that recycling facilities would be welcome, if they’re not currently offered – demand often precedes supply of such services

-Guidelines for camping and campfires
+Guidelines for camping and camp-fires

-Overland Tours and Bex involve a significant amount of camping.
-Tucan Travel aims to ‘take only photos and leave only footprints’ wherever we camp.
+Some of our tours involve a significant amount of camping.
+Tucan Travel aims to 'take only photos and leave only footprints' wherever we camp.
 Tucan Travel tour leaders and drivers are expected to encourage clients to adhere to the following guidelines when camping:

 At popular areas: